 Step 3: Use scroll saw or coping saw to cut bunny pattern out of wood

 If you plan to use a scroll saw, you may need to make several “relief cuts” with straight lines perpendicular to the curves.
 This allows you to gradually work your way around the curves of the bunny.
 If you try moving the wood backward or to the side, sometimes you risk breaking the blade.
 (I speak from experience!)

-I used a scroll saw that belonged to my late mother-in-law.
+I used a scroll saw that belonged to my husband’s late mom.
 If you’re new to woodworking, you’ll see there are many options for scroll saws, some quite affordable.
 (Click below to shop.)

 I recommend getting this book to learn about the countless projects you could do with a scroll saw!
 I get excited thinking about it.

 If you don’t have the space or budget for a scroll saw, you can always cut your wood by hand using a coping saw.
 These are super cheap!
 I plan to use one for future projects and will report back on how it goes.

 Step 4: Drill holes and cut dowel to size